 Pinterest users LOVE finding out that their favorite business or organization is on Pinterest.
 Use the networks that you already have to spread the word.
-You can use Facebook and Twitter to tell people to find you on Pinterest, and can post updates and send tweets that link directly to your different boards.
+You can use Facebook and Twitter to tell people to find you on Pinterest.

 9. Connect your touch points

 A recent study found that 80.5% of small business websites do not link to social media networks.
 Not connecting your website to your social networks is a bad practice for all social networks, but especially for Pinterest.
 Adding a Pinterest logo to your website will not only help drive traffic to your page, but will act as a reminder to people who visit your website to pin your content.
 You’ll also want to make sure you’re inserting a link into your email newsletter with a strong call to action.